alexzhangxx/AI-Customer-Service/README.md

 Services: ElasticBeanstalk, Lex, Lambda, S3
 Requirements:
-Build on top of the sample Node.js chat server to handle back and forth chat https://github.com/001000001/aics-columbia/tree/master/chat-server (Links to an external site.)Links to an external site.
 Deploy the Node.js server to ElasticBeanstalk
 Use Lex to disambiguate the user utterances
 Add at least 3 intents